Task-based adaptive multiresolution for time-space multi-scale reaction-diffusion systems on multi-core architectures: Task-based parallelism for MRA-splitting applications

-\textsc{Rock4} \cite{MR1923724} is an explicit method; it is the composition of two methods.
-The first one is based on orthogonal polynomials: thus its implementation uses a three-term recurrence formula (whose length depends on the spectral radius of the Jacobian of the system).
-The second one is an explicit $4$-stage Runge--Kutta formula; for a system $dy/dt=f(y)$ and a time step $\Delta t$ it is given by:
+\textsc{ROCK4} is an explicit time integration method, which can be viewed as the composition of two methods that are successively performed \cite{MR1923724}.
+The first one is based on orthogonal polynomials and uses a three-term recurrence formula where the number of function evaluations, hence stages of the method, depends on the spectral radius of the Jacobian of the system.
+The second one is an explicit four-stage Runge-Kutta scheme.
+For a system $dy/dt=f(y)$ and a time step $\delta t$, the latter is given by